Marriott Bonvoy Complete Guide

 Point transfers to Marriott Bonvoy

-Marriott Bonvoy is a transfer partner of American Express Membership Rewards on a 1,000:1,000 basis.
+Marriott Bonvoy is a transfer partner of American Express Membership Rewards where points transfer at a 2-to-3 ratio (2 Membership Reward points = 3 Marriott Bonvoy points).
 Amex sometimes offers a bonus when transferring points to Marriott; usually from 30%-40%, but a targeted offer has gone as high as 50%.

 Point transfers to airline miles

 Marriott Bonvoy points are transferable to a huge selection of airline partners.
 In most cases the transfer ratio is 3 Marriott points to 1 airline mile.
-However, if you transfer 60,000 points, you’ll get 25,000 miles instead of 20,000.
-Note: there is no longer a 5,000 mile bonus for every 60k points transferred to American, Avianca, Delta, and Korean.
-That makes the transfer ratio 3 to 1.25.
-Additionally, when you transfer to United Airlines miles, you get a 10% bonus.
-60,000 rewards points convert into 27,500 United miles (a 3 to 1.375 transfer ratio).
+However, for every 60,000 points transferred, you’ll get a 5,000 point bonus, which means you’ll receive 25,000 miles in the respective airline, instead of 20,000 miles.
+Note: There is no longer a 5,000 mile bonus for every 60,000 points transferred to American Airlines, Avianca LifeMiles and Delta SkyMiles.
+Additionally, when you transfer 60,000 points to United Airlines miles, you get a 10,000 mile bonus.
+This means that 60,000 Marriott points convert into 30,000 United miles.

 –> Link to Marriott’s point transfer page <–